1. The Committee

 The Director is responsible for guiding the general direction of the debate within the Committee.
 In this regard, the Director may periodically comment on the direction of the debate and may make necessary suggestions during the course of the conference.
 Any questions on substantive issues should be raised with the Director.
 The Director retains the right to rule on procedural or substantive motions.

 The Moderator chairs the Committee and guide the flow of discussion in a formal session.
-It is the Moderator’s responsibility to facilitate the smooth progress of the conference through managing the speaking time, making suggestions on moderated causes, and organizing voting based on the Rules of Procedure set forth in this Handbook.
+It is the Moderator’s responsibility to facilitate the smooth progress of the conference through managing the speaking time, making suggestions on moderated causes, and organizing voting based on the Rules of Procedure in this Handbook.
 As the Moderator is primarily concerned with all procedural issues, any questions on procedural issues should be raised with the Moderator.
 Under some situations, the Moderator may apply the Rules of Procedure flexibly according to his/her discretion to facilitate the discussion.

-The Rapporteur is responsible for facilitating the flow of debate by taking roll calls, maintaining the Speaker’s List, recording the order of points or motions on the floor, verifying vote counts and carrying out other administrative matters.
+The Rapporteur is responsible for facilitating the flow of debate by taking Roll Call, maintaining the Speaker’s List, recording the order of points or motions on the floor, verifying vote counts and carrying out other administrative matters.

-Each Member State and Observer Entity will be represented by one or more delegates, and has one vote per Member State or Observer Entity in every Committee.
+In the Committee, each Member State and Observer Entity will be represented by one or more delegates, and each delegation has one vote.

-Observer entities include Observer States, NGOs, International Organizations, etc. Observer Entities have the right to vote on all procedural issues (all voting having to do with the way the committee is run, such as voting on motions, as opposed to the topic being discussed, is considered procedural) but they are not allowed to vote on substantive issues (i.e. Draft Resolutions, Amendments and Draft Directive).
+Observer Entities include Observer States, intergovernmental organizations, non-governmental organizations, etc. Observer Entities have the right to vote on all procedural issues (all votings having to do with the way the Committee is run, such as voting on motions, as opposed to the topic being discussed, is considered procedural), but are not allowed to vote on substantive issues (i.e. Draft Resolution, Unfriendly Amendment and Draft Directive).

-Observer Entities are distinct from conference observers, which include guests, as well as faculty members and school advisers, who have no rights during the conference.
+Observer Entities are distinct from Conference Observers, including guests, as well as faculty members and school advisers, who have no rights during the conference.

-Below illustrates a summary of the rights of the different participants in a committee.
+Below illustrates a summary of the rights of Delegations and Observer Entities in a Committee.